The 2026 Super Bowl Ads

 Both showed up for free.

-It's like the marketing version of gold sitting on the ground and everyone is busy digging holes.
+It's like the marketing version of gold sitting on the ground and everyone is busy digging new holes with new tools.

 Because they kind of did.